Convex-Dev/convex/docs/coding-principles.md

 (query (call untrusted-actor (foo)))
 ```

-### Input validation on `:callable?` functions
+### Input validation on `:callable` functions

-Any `:callable?` function should perform input validation, since it may be called by any other user or actor on the network and hence is the point at which security checks should be performed.
+Any `:callable` function should perform input validation, since it may be called by any other user or actor on the network and hence is the point at which security checks should be performed.

 Specific recommendations are as follows: